Stéblová train disaster: Court trial

-All those convicted were also forbidden from the profession for several years.
+All those convicted were moreover banned from the profession for several years.

 Publicity

-The official bulletin was issued on 15 November 1960 by Czechoslovak Press Agency, which was printed by the Rudé Právo (Communist Party of the Czechoslovakia central newspaper) next day.
-The bulletin published the number of victims, mentioned politicians who visited the disaster place and informed about the creation of a government investigation commission.
-The commission report was published in Rudé Právo on 14 February 1961, with information about trial which concluded the previous day.
+The official bulletin on the accident was issued on 15 November 1960 by Czechoslovak Press Agency, which was printed by the Rudé Právo (Communist Party of the Czechoslovakia central newspaper) next day.
+The bulletin published the number of victims, mentioned politicians who visited the disaster place and announced the creation of a government investigation commission.
+The commission's published report of 30 November 1960 was subsequently published in Rudé Právo on 14 February 1961, along with information about the trial proceedings which had concluded the previous day.

 Memorial

 A cross was erected on the place of disaster; it was replaced about 80 meters away in 1967 and enclosed by low grille fence.

 On the occasion of the 40th anniversary of the disaster in 2000, a memorial ceremony was held in which the municipal office in Stéblová replaced the cross (at that time considerably dilapidated and rusty) by a black granite plaque with an appropriate inscription, inserted into the modified area.